huynguyenbao/huynguyenbao.github.io/_posts/2020-09-08-video-stabilization.md

 With $n$ pairs of corresponding key points $\{(p^i_k, p^{i+1}_k)\}$, we will have $n$ similar homography equations as above.

-To find these 8 parameters, we will rewrite homography equation to linear system:
+To find these eight parameters, we will rewrite the homography equation to the linear system:
 $$A \cdot h = b$$
 where $h^T =[h_{11}, h_{12}, h_{13}, h_{21}, h_{22},h_{23}, h_{31}, h_{32}, 1]$  is unknown vector with 8 parameters.

-So, we need at least 8 equations to solve, but more equations is better since there may be error/ noise in previous steps.
+So, we need at least eight equations to solve, but more equations are better since there may be errors/ noise in previous steps.

-The linear system above can be solved by Jacobi method, close form or least square, etc.
+The linear system above can be solved by the Jacobi method, close form or least square, etc.

 In addition, it depends on our assumption of camera movement between two successive frames.
-If we suppose that camera just translates, the number of parameters needed to find is just 2.
-But, the more parameters, the more accuracy camera movement we can find.
+If we suppose that the camera translates, the number of parameters needed to find is just 2.
+But, the more parameters, the more accurate camera movement we can find.

 ![](/figure/vid_stb/transformations.png)